Tips and ideas we’ll be thinking about in 2020

 The NetGalley marketing team loves collaborating closely with our clients.
 We’re working with publishers and authors every day to help put their books directly in front of the NetGalley members who are most likely to read, review, and advocate for them.
 Since our clients are so diverse (from the “Big 5” houses to self-published authors, and publishers of all kinds of books—bestselling fiction to nonfiction and academic, religious, graphic novels, children’s and YA, cookbooks, and beyond) our marketing team has seen first-hand which strategies have worked to engage many different kinds of readers.

 Our first Proven Strategies post covered how to grab a reader’s attention with a strategic subject line.
-Now, our marketing team is sharing tips for the next step: optimizing the design and content of a dedicated eBlast, one of NetGalley’s most popular marketing programs.
+Now, our marketing team is sharing tips for the next step: optimizing the design and content of a dedicated eBlast, one of NetGalley’s most popular promotions.

 Not every publisher or author has the budget or bandwidth to create unique eBlast designs in-house.
 That’s ok!
 You don’t have to design an eBlast in order for an eBlast to succeed.
 NetGalley’s marketing team has a standard eBlast template that can easily incorporate any art or assets.
 For example, images you’ve used as Facebook or Twitter covers (like The Bromance Book Club), or graphics from your website or from the jacket art itself, to match the book’s overall branding and achieve a more cohesive look.